MRChemSoft/nmqc-2025/content/_index.md

 insert_anchor_links = "right"
 +++

-We are pleased to announce the **10th edition** of the OpenMolcas workshop, bringing together the community of developers, users, and anyone else interested in the project.
+We are pleased to announce the **10th edition** of the OpenMolcas developers' workshop, bringing together the community of developers, users, and anyone else interested in the project.
 This year the workshop is hosted by the Quantum Chemistry Group at Uppsala University and we are very excited to announce that